harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/vm-build-infrastructure/define-a-ci-build-infrastructure-in-azure.md

    * Port 3389 if you want to run Windows builds and be able to RDP into your build VMs.
    <!-- Port 9079 not required? -->

-4. Launch your Azure VM, and then install [Docker](https://docs.docker.com/desktop/vm-vdi/) and [Docker Compose](https://docs.docker.com/compose/install/) on the VM.
+4. Install Docker and Docker Compose on the VM.

-   To install Docker on Windows, you must enable [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
-Then, follow the Microsoft documentation to [Prep Windows for containers](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce) and install Docker.
+   1. To install Docker on Windows, you must enable [Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) on your Azure VM.
+   2. Follow the Microsoft documentation to [prep Windows for containers](https://learn.microsoft.com/en-us/virtualization/windowscontainers/quick-start/set-up-environment?tabs=dockerce).
+   3. Install [Docker](https://docs.docker.com/desktop/vm-vdi/) and [Docker Compose](https://docs.docker.com/compose/install/) on the VM.

-5. [Create a VM application](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-applications-how-to?tabs=portal#create-the-vm-application).
-Make sure the app is a Contributor on your Azure subscription.
+5. [Create a VM application](https://learn.microsoft.com/en-us/azure/virtual-machines/vm-applications-how-to?tabs=portal#create-the-vm-application), and assign your VM app to the **Contributor** role for your Azure subscription.

+   For information about role assignment, go to the Microsoft documentation on [Assigning Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition).

 6. Go to [Microsoft Entra ID](https://learn.microsoft.com/en-us/entra/identity/) and [register your VM application](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app).
-7. Assign the **Owner** role for the application to your VM.
+7. Assign your Azure VM to the **Owner** role for your VM application.

    1. Go to [Virtual Machines](https://portal.azure.com/#view/HubsExtension/BrowseResource/resourceType/Microsoft.Compute%2FVirtualMachines), and select your Azure VM.
    2. Select **Access control (IAM)**, and select **Add role assignment**.
    3. On the **Role** tab, select the **Owner** role, and then select **Next**.
-   4. On the **Members** tab, select **User, group, or service principal**, select **Select members**, and then select your Entra ID app.
+   4. On the **Members** tab, select **User, group, or service principal**, select **Select members**, and then select the VM app that you registered in Entra ID.
    5. Select **Next**, and then select **Review + assign**.

    For more information, go to the Microsoft documentation on [Assigning Azure roles](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition).